Énergir

-Énergir ([enɛʁʒiʁ]), formerly known as Gaz Métro, is an energy company with 520,000 customers in Quebec and the northeastern United States.
+Énergir ([enɛʁʒiʁ]), formerly known as Gaz Métro, is an energy company with 535,000 customers in Quebec and the northeastern United States.
 It is the largest natural gas distribution company in Quebec, and, through subsidiaries, also produces electricity from wind.
-In the United States the company operates through subsidiaries in nearly fifteen states, where it produces electricity from hydroelectric, wind and solar sources, in addition to being the leading electricity distributor and the sole natural gas distributor in Vermont.
+In the United States the company operates through subsidiaries in seventeen states, where it produces electricity from hydroelectric, wind and solar sources, in addition to being the leading electricity distributor and the sole natural gas distributor in Vermont.

 Background

 The main natural gas distributor in Québec was created during the first nationalization of electricity in Québec, in 1944.
 By bringing Montreal Light, Heat and Power under state control, the new Quebec Hydroelectric Commission, better known as Hydro-Québec, not only took charge of the company's electricity assets, and also acquired a gas distribution network in Greater Montreal.

 Near the end of the 1940s, industrialists began planning the construction of a pipeline that would connect Alberta and the large cities of Ontario.
 Hydro-Québec was approached to extend the pipeline toward Montreal.
 Several meetings were organized, and the Quebec Hydroelectric Commission ordered internal studies and sought expert advice.
 In March 1954, the commissioners formed a committee to make a decision.
 The committee recommended replacing industrial gas with natural gas from Western Canada, a conversion that would be of some benefit to the public utility.
 The commission's president, L.-Eugène Potvin, instead recommended selling the gas sector to a private company.
 This solution was adopted and the Commission adopted a resolution to divest itself of all its gas assets, which was approved by the Duplessis government.
 Negotiations began with several groups and the sale of the network to the Quebec Natural Gas Corporation was concluded in the spring of 1957.

 In 1969, the company was renamed Gaz Métropolitain.
 Its liquefaction plant was inaugurated on October 7, 1969.

 In 1985, the company acquired Gaz Inter-Cité Québec (which served eastern Québec) and Gaz Provincial du Nord (which served Abitibi-Témiscamingue).
 It became a subsidiary of Noverco.

 In 1986, Gaz Métro acquired Vermont Gas Systems, which distributes all the natural gas in Vermont.